The Problem of God

 Location: Healy Hall Riggs Library Map

-This event marks the publication of the new book The Problem of God: The Challenges of Faith, Religion, and Spirituality Today (2026) by Berkley Center Senior Research Fellow and Tagliabue Professor in Interfaith Studies & Dialogue Erin Cline.
+This event marked the publication of the new book The Problem of God: The Challenges of Faith, Religion, and Spirituality Today (2026) by Berkley Center Senior Research Fellow and Tagliabue Professor in Interfaith Studies & Dialogue Erin Cline.
 The Problem of God explores the challenges of religious belief, faith, and spirituality, and the responses to those challenges that are offered by different religious traditions throughout history, including why people believe in God or the infinite, how religious traditions engage questions raised by nonreligious perspectives, and how faith can help us to lead meaningful lives.

 Discover similar content through these related topics and regions.